-Leonard E. Mondschein, J.D., LL.M., CELA, CAP, is a shareholder in The Elder Law Center of Mondschein and Mondschein, P.A. with offices in Miami and Aventura, Florida.
-He is Board Certified by the Florida Bar in Elder Law and Wills, Trusts and Estates and is a former adjunct professor of law at the University of Miami School of Law for the LL.M. program in Estate Planning.
+Leonard E. Mondschein, J.D., LL.M., CELA, CAP, Fellow, is a shareholder in The Elder Law Center of Mondschein and Mondschein, P.A. with offices in Miami and Aventura, Florida.
+He is Board Certified by the Florida Bar in Elder Law and Wills, Trusts and Estates Law and is a former adjunct professor of law at the University of Miami School of Law for the LL.M. program in Estate Planning.
 He is a Certified Elder Law Attorney by The National Elder Law Foundation, the only national Elder Law certification recognized by the ABA, and is a member of The Council of Advanced Practitioners (CAP).
-Mr. Mondschein serves on the Board of Directors of The National Academy of Elder Law Attorneys.
-He received his Juris Doctor degree from the New England Law and his Masters of Law degree from New York University.
+Mr. Mondschein served on the Board of Directors of The National Academy of Elder Law Attorneys.
+He received his Juris Doctor degree from New England Law and his Masters of Laws degree from New York University.
 He is Past Chair of the Elder Law Section of the Florida Bar, and is Past President of the Estate Planning Council of Greater Miami and is Past President of the South Dade Estate Planning Council, as well as Past President of the Academy of Florida Elder Law Attorneys.
-He also served on the Board of Directors for the Alliance for Aging in Miami-Dade County, served as Chairman of the Special Needs Trust Committee of the Elder Law Section of the Florida Bar and is a Member Emeritus of the Pubic Policy Task Force.
+He also served on the Board of Directors for the Alliance for Aging in Miami-Dade County, served as Chairman of the Special Needs Trust Committee of the Elder Law Section of the Florida Bar and is an Emeritus member of the Public Policy Task Force.
 He has served on several steering committees for the National Academy of Elder Law Attorney’s Institutes and Symposiums as well as served on their Medicaid Task force.
-He presently serves as Chair of the National Academy of Elder Law Attorney’s Practice Development/Practice Management Section and serves as an Editor of the NAELA News.
+He served as Chair of the National Academy of Elder Law Attorney’s Practice Success Section and served as an Editor of the NAELA News.
 In 2021, he was elected as a NAELA Fellow, the highest honor bestowed on a member of the National Academy of Elder Law Attorneys.

 PHILIP H. MONDSCHEIN